Imperial Brands Advances Share Buyback Plan

 Imperial Brands (GB:IMB) has released an update.

-Imperial Brands PLC has announced the repurchase and cancellation of 100,000 of its ordinary shares as part of its GBP 1.1 billion share buyback program initiated in October 2023.
-The shares were bought on May 23, 2024, at an average price of GBp 1,949.66 each, through an on-exchange transaction with Barclays.
-Following this transaction, the total number of remaining ordinary shares in issue is 860,865,560.
+Imperial Brands PLC has announced the buyback and cancellation of 350,000 of its ordinary shares at an average price of GBp 1,942.045200, as part of its GBP 1.1 billion share repurchase program initiated in October 2023.
+This transaction, conducted through Barclays on the London Stock Exchange, will reduce the total number of ordinary shares in issue to 860,515,560.
+The move is aimed at returning value to shareholders and may affect shareholder’s notification obligations under the Disclosure Guidance and Transparency Rules.

 For further insights into GB:IMB stock, check out TipRanks’ Stock Analysis page.